 AARoads Presents California Roads and Highways

 Welcome to California, the Golden State.
-This page features roads and highways throughout the state of California, including Interstate highways, U.S. highways, state routes, county routes, business routes, and local streets and highways.
+This page features roads and highways throughout the state of California, including Inter state routes, U.S. highways, state routes, county routes, business routes, and local streets and highways.

 This page is sorted by route number and designation (see our list of routes below).
-In addition to following modern highways (typically in a south to north or west to east direction), we have pages covering historic routes, such as old U.S. highways that were largely decommissioned in 1964.
-We typically refer to highways on this site as "Interstate xx, U.S. xx, or California xx" and omit terms such as "state route" or "highway" when referring to them."
+In addition to following modern highways (typically in a south to north or west to east direction), pages here also cover historic routes, such as old U.S. highways that were largely decommissioned in 1964.
+Highways on this site are typically referred to as "Interstate xx, U.S. xx, or California xx".

 Photography contributed by Alex Nitzman, Andy Field, Brent Ivy, Jake Bear, Jeff Royston, Kevin Trinkle and many others.
 In addition, we extend our thanks to a variety of people who have contributed to this site or have joined us on our trips to tour the Golden State: Leland Bailey, Michael Ballard, Trevor Carrier, Russ Connelly, Casey Cooper, Justin Cozart, Daniel Faigin, Mark Furqueron, Martin Grahl, Steve Hanudel, Dominic Ielati, Cameron Kaiser, C.J.
 Moon, Scott Parker, Joe Rouse, Pete Sison, Jeff Waller, Joel Windmiller, Mark Yoshinaka, and many others for participating in taking trips with us and submitting photos from the state of California.
 A list of resources used to create this site are listed at the bottom of this page.